ehimah/CKOPaymentGateway/README.md

     - invalid data
     - No validation of transaction amount around extremes of zero and negative values.

--Implement a circuit breaker around the connectivity to the bank API.
+- Implement a circuit breaker around the connectivity to the bank API.
 This will ensure we deliver responses to clients in a reasonable amount of time, or timeout where neccesary.